Houston Spinal Cord Injury Attorneys

 • Herniated Discs: Result from a tear in the outer cartilage, allowing the inner core to protrude.

-Symptoms of disc injuries often start with pain in the arms, legs, hands, or feet, progressing to severe neck or back pain, numbness, tingling, and muscle weakness.
-These injuries are commonly treated with non-steroidal anti-inflammatory drugs, epidural steroid injections, and physical therapy.
+Symptoms often start with pain in the arms, legs, hands, or feet, progressing to severe neck or back pain, numbness, tingling, and muscle weakness.
+Treatment typically includes anti-inflammatory medications, epidural steroid injections, and physical therapy.
 In severe cases, surgery may be required.

 Vertebrae Fractures

 Fractured spinal vertebrae are a serious medical condition.
-Unless a victim has an underlying disease that weakens the bones, the trauma necessary to fracture vertebrae is usually quite severe.
-There are different types of vertebral fractures, classified by the pattern of the injury and the presence or absence of a complicating spinal cord injury.
-While most compression fractures occur in the mid or lower back, some fractures are at the thoracolumbar junction.
+Without an underlying disease that weakens bone, the force required to fracture a vertebra is usually severe.
+Fractures are classified by the pattern of injury and whether a spinal cord injury is also present.

 Types of vertebral fractures include: